gap-system/gap/README.buildsys.md

 ## Out-of-tree builds

-The old GAP buildsystem had a concept of "configs" and "CONFIGNAMEs", which allowed you to build GAP in different configurations from a single set of sources.
+The old GAP build system had a concept of "configs" and "CONFIGNAME", which allowed you to build GAP in different configurations from a single set of sources.
 This is gone in the current build system.
 However, a similar goal can be achieved by using so-called "out-of-tree builds".